-Today's post was contributed by David Leonhardt.
+Today’s post was contributed by David Leonhardt.
 When not exercising, David Leonhardt is often writing.
 He runs a ghost writing service for blogs, books, press releases and almost everything except pet autobiographies (pets don’t have much money to pay for ghost writing).
-He also runs Zoomit Canada, which has an extensive section for Canadian health news.
 Please give David a warm welcome, enjoy, and please share his post.
 Thanks very much David!

 Getting fit doesn’t have to be expensive.
 Yes, gym memberships and ski season passes, along with all the clothes, equipment and consumables that go along with them, can add up.